PyConPL/Book/2014/how_to_make_killer_robots_with_python_and_raspberry_pi/text.md

 need any fancy settings or permissions, you will still need to make it run at system startup, or have some other way to start it.

 I won't write much about the actual code here.
-You are a programmer, after all, it's what you want to solve by yourself.
+After all, you are a programmer and it's what you want to solve by yourself.
 Just a few hints.
 Look for "inverse kinematics" -- that's what you will need to translate the coordinates of the leg tips into actual servomotor angles.
 And the position of the robot's body